 Powered by Blogger.

 We used to have a house elf ...
 In fact we had loads.
 But I've inadvertently set them all free.
-At least, that's the only reason Agent M and i can think as to why we have a mini pop-up bin full of odd socks and have NEVER found the partners too.
+At least, that's the only reason M and i can think as to why we have a mini pop-up bin full of odd socks and have NEVER found the partners too.

 I love these as you can pop these in your drawers to keep your clothes fresh or inside shoes if they are particularly smelly ... and they look really cute.